stackzoo/craftbit/README.md

 ## Abstract
 This software is a lightweight Command Line Interface (CLI) containing multiple utilities designed for interacting with the Bitcoin ecosystem.
-These utilities are reusable and located within the `pkg` folder.
 Most of these utilities either serve as wrappers for [*btcd*](https://github.com/btcsuite/btcd) libraries or make calls to the [*mempool.space REST APIs*](https://mempool.space/docs/api/rest).

 > [!WARNING]
 > As certain functions leverage the APIs of the public instance of **mempool.space**, this tool may be suboptimal from a privacy perspective and inadvertently expose personally identifiable information (PII) such as transactions or addresses.

+## Why CraftBit ?
+This tool serves multiple purposes:

+1. It consolidates various utilities for interacting with the *Bitcoin* ecosystem into a single executable.
+2. It provides reusable atomic packages and functions, organized under the `pkg` folder.
+3. It aims to serve as an educational aid for individuals new to the Bitcoin world.

 ## Example